-What's On Talks and Tours Venetian Renaissance Art with Ben Street Banner: Giovanni Bellini (1430-1516) Madonna of the Meadow (Madonna del Prato), Oil on canvas, transferred from wood © The National Gallery, London When we talk about 'Venetianness' in painting, we tend to mean a certain kind of rich use of colour and a dreamy and romantic atmosphere.
+What's On Talks and Tours Venetian Renaissance Art with Ben Street Banner: Giovanni Bellini (1430-1516) Madonna of the Meadow (Madonna del Prato), Oil on canvas, transferred from wood © The National Gallery, London This talk will be hosted online on Zoom.
+Please book a ticket to access this talk.
+You will receive your link to access the talk in your email confirmation.
+Please remember to check your Spam/Junk folder as it may not go straight into your Inbox.
+When we talk about 'Venetianness' in painting, we tend to mean a certain kind of rich use of colour and a dreamy and romantic atmosphere.
 It's a phrase that continues to be used in discussions of painting, but how accurate is it, and where does it come from?
 This talk will characterise this idea through a handful of paintings made in Venice around the turn of the 1500s by artists including Giovanni Bellini, Giorgione and Titian which embody some of these ideas.
 By close and slow looking at a limited number of examples, this talk will explore this particular language of painting and uncover its principal characteristics.
 Ben Street is an art historian, educator and writer based in London.
 He lectures on master's programmes for Christie's Education, is a writer on art for the Times Literary Supplement, Art Review and Art Quarterly, and is the author of 'Art Unfolded: A History of Art in Four Colours' (Ilex, 2018).
-Thurs 17 June 2021, 7.00pm - 8.00pm£10 Adults ● £8 Lightbox Members In order to keep you safe, we will be reducing the number of places available in our events and activities to ensure safe social distancing can be maintained.
-Attendees will be asked to wear a mask or face covering unless they are exempt.
-We are reviewing guidelines regularly and if they change then our policies will be updated accordingly.
+Thurs 17 June 2021, 7.00pm - 8.00pm£10 Adults ● £8 Lightbox Members The talk will be hosted on Zoom and will be followed by a Q&A. You will be able to check your connection from 6.30pm onwards on the day of the talk.